fumiyas/linux-crypthome/README.md

 ----------------------------------------------------------------------

   * At user login:
-    * Add a login password to a keyring.
+    * Save an entered valid login password to a keyring.
     * Open a LUKS encrypted volume for the user with the password in the keyring.
     * Revoke the password in the keyring.